 Tokyo is a big city destination where you can fill many days.
 With so much to do, one day is probably not enough time to see everything.
 Anyone can find something fun to do here.

-In Uluru National Park (Ayers Rock), many people enjoy the food and shopping that this spectacular destination offers.
+In Uluru National Park (Ayers Rock), many people enjoy the food and shopping that this other-worldly destination offers.
 People enjoy relaxing at one of the resorts.
 Lots of people come for the hiking.
 This national park offers a variety of activities to choose from.
 Since there is so much to do in the area, one day is probably not enough for all of it.

 A weekend in Tokyo or Uluru National Park (Ayers Rock)?